oliverjam/oliverjames-v4/blog/supabase-auth-next.md

 ---
+kind: article
 title: How Supabase works
 date: 2021-11-30
 tags: ["web", "supabase", "react", "next.js"]
 draft: true
----

-Supabase is a relatively new platform for building web applications.
+intro: Supabase is a relatively new platform for building web applications.
 It handles a bunch of things most apps need using a combination of open source technology.
 For example they provide a hosted PostgreSQL database, a JS library for talking to the DB without writing SQL, simple authentication, and a lot more.
+---

 Since the platform is quite new the documentation isn't mature yet.
 I have found it a little confusing to understand how all the different parts fit together.
 This post is intended less as a tutorial and more as an overview for people who have already tried Supabase out and want to understand it better.